Copiapó: Recent municipal politics

 Since the return to democracy in 1990, there have been six mayoral elections held in Copiapó.

 In 1992, Mónica Calcutta (PPD) won the election against 24 candidates.
 Her term was characterized by public expenditures on green areas, parks, and street paving, and public infrastructure such as the new building of the City Hall (1994), the Estadio Techado (1996), and the Technological School (inaugurated in 1997).
 During her term, Calcutta encouraged people to participate.
 One of these activities was the "Train of History" carried out in 1994 (for the 250th anniversary of Copiapó) and 1995.

 Despite all these expenditures, the City Hall ended up with no debt for 1996.

 In 1996, Calcutta ran for the re-election, but was defeated by the socialist candidate Marcos López (city councilor 1992–1996) by a narrow margin of 146 votes.
 López's term differed substantially from Calcutta's; his first three years as mayor did not see any important public expenditures in visible things.
 They came out the year before the following election.

 The 2000 election was a very confrontational one.
 López and Calcutta ran for election together with 10 other candidates.
 In spite of surveys that showed a virtual tie between them, López won the election with an overwhelming 50.07% of the votes to his rival's 31.52%.

 López's second term in office was characterized by high public expenditures, part of it from the Central Government to improve Chilean infrastructure toward the bicentennial of Independence.
 These expenditures went towards redesigning the Central Square, Matta Avenue and the City Chamber.

 In 2004, Marcos López was elected to another term, defeating the rightist candidate René Aedo (RN) with 50.01% to 40.82% of the votes.

-In 2008, López run for a fourth term, but was defeated by the independent candidate Maglio Cicardini Neyra, by a margin of less than 1% of the votes.
+In 2008, López ran for a fourth term, but was defeated by the independent candidate Maglio Cicardini Neyra, by a margin of less than 1% of the votes.

-In 2012, López run once again, but lost against Cicardini, who won the election with more than 50% of the votes.
+In 2012, López ran once again, but lost against Cicardini, who won the election with more than 50% of the votes.

 In 2016, Cicardini lost against Marcos López.